 A Memorial Service for Jimmie Lynn Dickson, age 83, of Ringwood, is 2:00 pm, Saturday, February 8, 2020 at New Beginnings Wesleyan Church, Ringwood, Ok, with Pastor James Wall and Pastor Kelly Cronkhite to officiate.
 The United States Air Force will provide military honors.
 Funeral arrangements are under the direction of Ladusau-Evans Funeral Home.

-To send flowers in memory of Jimmie Lynn Dickson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jimmie Lynn Dickson, please visit our Heartfelt Sympathies Store.

 Jim was born July 8, 1936 in Carrolton, Missouri to Hugh and Virginia (Thoeni) Dickson and passed away Wednesday, January 28, 2020 in Chickasha, Oklahoma.